PSH-Computing-AI-club/competition-spring-2025/README.md

 :technologist: Code an AI player for a Dots and Boxes game engine using JavaScript or TypeScript.

-:calendar: Automated knock-out practice tournament brackets are held every day.
+:calendar: Automated knock-out practice tournament brackets are held multiple times every day.

 :trophy: A final knock-out tournament bracket is held to determine the finals winners.